Immigration to Venezuela: Haitians in Venezuela

-The Haitian immigration has been neither valued nor documented unlike the European immigration.
-However, they have left their legacy in the nation.
+Haitians have left their legacy in the nation.
 In 1806, Francisco de Miranda design the first Venezuelan flag in Jacmel (South of Haiti).
 On December 24, 1815 the general Simon Bolivar first set foot on Haitian soil.
 The liberator in 1816 with 400 men all of them Haitians fought for the freedom cause reach Venezuela.

 The immigration of Haitians can be organized into three phases.
 The first from the beginning of the 1960s to the beginning of the dictatorship of the Duvalier causing the wave of immigrants to Venezuela.
 Then, with the "boom" of the Venezuelan economy a greater flow of Haitian nationals entering Venezuela (from the Netherlands Antilles).
 In mid-1980 the last group enter directly from Haiti, settling down first in Caracas (Carapita, Antímano, San Martin, Catia and La Vega) to exercise duties as ice cream vendors, street vendors, and so on.
 They are as well in Valencia and Barquisimeto (San Juan and El Tostao).
 Many of them trilingual, they speak French, Haitian Creole and Spanish of Venezuela.